nt246/physalia-lcwgs/day_4/day4_SFS_Sumstats_practical_editedfromMatteo.md

 #### 2. Population genetic differentiation

-Here we are going to calculate **allele frequency differentiation** using the PBS (population branch statistic) metric.
+Here we are going to calculate **allele frequency differentiation** using the FST and PBS (population branch statistic) metric.
 Again, we can achieve this by avoid genotype calling using ANGSD.
 From the sample allele frequencies likelihoods (.saf files) we can estimate PBS using the following pipeline.